jschnees/GenjiGame/README.md

 # GenjiGame

-Whack-a-Genji is a game made for my CSCI2447 JavaScript Class, "finished" on 12-05-17 at 2pm.
+Whack-a-Genji is a game made for my CSCI2447 JavaScript Class.
-Based on the Bizzard game Overwatch. https://playoverwatch.com/
+Based on the Blizzard game Overwatch. https://playoverwatch.com/ We were tasked to create a "Whack a Mole style game using jQuery.

 I did not create the artwork for this game, however the design and code are my own, as much as one can own code.